Career Timeline of Bubba Wallace: Major Achievements and Milestones

 How Bubba Wallace built a successful career.
 Explore key moments that defined the journey.

-Bubba Wallace is a professional stock car racing driver in the NASCAR Cup Series.
-He drives the No. 23 Toyota Camry XSE for 23XI Racing.
-He is a prominent figure in NASCAR, known for his racing career.
+Bubba Wallace Jr. is a prominent American professional stock car racing driver.
+He currently races full-time in the NASCAR Cup Series, piloting the No. 23 Toyota Camry XSE for 23XI Racing.
+As one of the few African-American drivers in NASCAR's top tier, he has gained significant attention and recognition, making him a notable figure in the sport.

-In 2005, Bubba Wallace won 35 of the 48 Bandolero Series races held that year, showcasing his early talent in racing.
+In 2005, at the age of nine, Bubba Wallace won 35 of the 48 Bandolero Series races held that year.

 2008: Youngest Winner at Franklin County Speedway

-In 2008, Bubba Wallace became the youngest driver to win at Franklin County Speedway in Virginia, marking another milestone in his early career.
+In 2008, Bubba Wallace became the youngest driver to win at Franklin County Speedway in Virginia.

 2010: Competed in NASCAR K&N Pro Series East

 In 2010, Wallace began competing in the NASCAR K&N Pro Series East, driving for Rev Racing as part of NASCAR's Drive for Diversity program and was signed as a development driver for Joe Gibbs Racing.
-He also won his first race in the series at Greenville-Pickens Speedway, becoming the youngest driver to win at the track.
+He won his first race at Greenville-Pickens Speedway, becoming the youngest driver to win at the track and in the series history.

-In 2011, Wallace secured three victories in the K&N Pro Series East at Richmond International Raceway, Columbus Motor Speedway, and Dover International Speedway, finishing second in points to Max Gresham.
+In 2011, Wallace achieved three wins in the NASCAR K&N Pro Series East, at Richmond International Raceway, Columbus Motor Speedway, and Dover International Speedway.
+He finished second in points to Max Gresham.

-In 2012, racing directly for Joe Gibbs Racing, Wallace won the second K&N East event of the year at Greenville-Pickens Speedway, marking his first win with JGR.
+In 2012, Wallace raced for Joe Gibbs Racing, winning the second K&N East event of the year at Greenville-Pickens Speedway, marking his first win with JGR.

 February 2013: Full Season in Camping World Truck Series